IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.1.1 PACS Driven Reporting Use Case Description

+##### TODO: Add a subtitle for user perspective
 The Image Display launches the Report Creator when a reporting session starts.

+TODO: Include the 'setup' phase to get the workspace up with the necessary applications ready

+TODO: Rework this paragraph
+- Worklist has a set of studies
+- Radiologist use worklist to select one study to report
+- ...

 A radiologist using the worklist function in the Image Display to work through the list of studies to be reported.
 As the radiologist proceeds, when the Image Display displays each study in the worklist, she uses the Report Creator, loaded with the corresponding procedure for the same study, to create the diagnostic report.
 During reporting, she creates annotations and measurements on some of the images.
 These annotations and measurements are selected and populated in the report accordingly.
 Once she completed the report for the study, she signs off the report and proceeds with the next study in the worklist.
 Eventually she finishes all the studies in the worklist and close the reporting session.

-This is intentionally a high level description depicting a reporting session from the user perspective.
-In the following subsections, each step will be described in more details regarding how this profile can automatically synchronize the Image Display and the Report Creator.
+This is intentionally a high level description.
+Actors which do not interact with the users are not shown.
+No actual transactions are shown, instead interaction between the systems are shown with hyperlinks that connect to diagrams that shows the details.

 > Note: The hyperlinks provided in the diagram links to the specific detailed description of each step.

+> Note: In this use case, the Image Display does ...
+Alternatively separate Evidence Creator, Worklist Client, etc. ...
+See Use Case 2 ...
+TODO

+TODO: Change all transactions to be italic

 ##### 1:XX.4.2.1.2 PACS Driven Reporting Process Flow